Social justice group holds rally to end gun violence

 FAYETTEVILLE, Ark.
-(KFTA) — A social justice group comprised of moms held a rally in Fayetteville on Sunday to end gun violence in America.
+(KNWA) — A social justice group comprised of moms held a rally in Fayetteville on Sunday to end gun violence in America.

 Moms Demand Action is a non-partisan, non-profit group that pushes for lowering the number of shooting deaths through education.
 The purpose of Sunday’s August Recess Rally was to let lawmakers know hundreds of Arkansans want tighter restrictions on firearms sold at gun shows.
 They also wanted pledges of support for red flag laws, which have received vocal support from both major parties.